THE WHITE PAPER: SCIE¶

 Note on use of telemetry: These data streams are used as constraint anchors and timing/telemetry references within the dossier’s audit posture, not as standalone proof of any specific implementation pathway.

-Cross-archive note: The dossier’s environmental constraints are cross-checked against independent public institutional archives spanning upstream solar-wind/IMF and indices, satellite magnetometers, ground magnetometer arrays, ionospheric diagnostics (TEC/ionosonde), meteorological soundings/best-track data, and regional seismic telemetry (with retrieval specifics maintained as an internal audit index).
+Cross-archive note: The dossier’s environmental constraints are cross-checked against independent public institutional archives spanning upstream solar-wind/IMF and indices, satellite magnetometers, ground magnetometer arrays, ionospheric diagnostics (TEC/ionosonde), meteorological soundings/best-track data, and regional seismic telemetry (with retrieval specifics maintained in the dossier’s source index).

 ABSTRACT¶

-This paper hypothesizes the Spatially-Constrained Interferometric Event (SCIE) as a single model intended to satisfy the thermodynamic, geometric, and material boundary conditions cataloged in the forensic mini-reports.
-The Standard Model (gravity + hydrocarbon fire) is treated as a closed-system baseline and is challenged by four recurring constraints:
+This paper presents the Spatially-Constrained Interferometric Event (SCIE) as the single reconstruction carried here because it satisfies the thermodynamic, geometric, and material boundary conditions cataloged in the forensic mini-reports.
+The Standard Model (gravity + hydrocarbon fire) is the closed-system baseline used in this audit and fails closure on four recurring constraints:

 1) an energy gap when the observed comminution state implies (\(W_c \gg U_g\)) (see Report 1),